xinxusean/DSCI100_project/README.md

 **PROJECT REPORT TODO**
  - Dataset Dictionary (TA feedback) - Sean
  - Update Method to explain what we are doing - Mattias
- - Comparison of K-NN vs Linear Regression
+ - Comparison of K-NN vs Linear Regression - Jiawei
  - visualize the data analysis (ADA)
- - Summary of Findings - Ada
+ - Summary of Findings - Ada/Mattias
- - Is This What We Expected
+ - Is This What We Expected - (MATTIAS)
- - Future Questions (if it needs to be updated)
+ - Future Questions (if it needs to be updated) - Sean
  - Make sure to add quotes from sources somewhere - Sean
  - The lovely panic about word count
- - Add figure numbers (at the end)
+ - Add figure numbers (at the end) add the labels and legends to all the tables and diagrams - Jiawei

  **QUESTIONS TO ASK TA**
  - Ask about potentially different predictors for knn vs linear regression